ASSESS YOUR INTERESTS & SKILLS

 Explore Government & Public Service Careers

-Positions in government can be with local municipalities, at the state level, or federal level.
-Overall public service positions can be in nearly any career field, working for the common good at think tanks, non-profit organizations, hospitals, national security agencies, research or policy level entities, national parks, diplomacy/international affairs, Capitol Hill, Congressional support offices, executive offices and agencies, judicial offices, special interest and lobby organizations, advocacy groups, museums and arts organizations, print and broadcast media, and foreign service officer.
+Positions in government can be with local municipalities or counties, at the state level, or with federal agencies.
+Public service positions can be in nearly any career field, working for the common good at think tanks, non-profit organizations, hospitals, national security agencies, research or policy level entities, national parks, diplomacy/international affairs, Capitol Hill, Congressional support offices, executive offices and agencies, judicial offices, special interest and lobby organizations, advocacy groups, museums and arts organizations, print and broadcast media, and foreign service offices.

 These positions are considered to be in the public service arena, as staff work to help citizens, inform the public, and work toward the common good.
 Employers look for staff who are highly accomplished, have a college education, and possess skills & experience needed for the broad base of positions.
 Since staff work with the public in many roles, employers are seeking candidates with strong written and oral communication skills, organizational skills, problem solving, data analytics, and teamwork abilities.

 - Explore options at the Partnership for Public Service, ourpublicservice.org

-- Immersions & Internships - On the University of Michigan campus, there are many intern programs that can help you gain experience while exploring government careers.
+- Internships & Immersions - On the University of Michigan campus, there are many intern programs that can help you gain experience while exploring government careers.
 The Public Service Intern Program is the oldest & largest intern program in the country and is located right on our campus: in The University Career Center on the 3rd floor of SAB or at careercenter.umich.edu.
 The University Career Center also offers Immersions for students to be immersed in government careers for a day, so see Handshake for opportunities.
 Explore other intern programs within your academic department or College, including Michigan In Washington through LSA.

 - What are Your Core Values & Mission? - Think about what you have enjoyed doing throughout your life and what you are passionate about and want to make your mission.
 Public servants usually aspire to work for the common good, so if your mission and core values point toward these goals, this career field may be for you: